youlweb/_Chain_/README.md

 }
 ```
 #####Input
-Input arguments are retrieved using the method `I_($type)`.
+Input variables are retrieved using the method `I_($type, $optional=false)`.
-Each time the method is called, the next argument is retrieved.
+Each time the method is called, the next variable is retrieved.

-The arguments requested from the `I_O` visitor must be in the right order, and of the right type.
+The variables requested from the `I_O` visitor must be in the right order, and of the right type.
-Requesting an argument that doesn't exist, or that is of the wrong type, triggers an exception.
+Requesting a variable that doesn't exist, or that is of the wrong type, triggers an exception.

 For this reason, the `I_O` visitor is not iterable.
-A valid type constant must be provided with each `I_()` call.
+A valid type constant or class FQCN must be provided with each `I_()` call.

+A second boolean argument can be provided when calling `I_()` to indicate that the requested `I_O` variable is optional.

 This design effectively enforces type safety, palliating one of PHP's most criticized shortcoming.

 However, in a production environment, where a \_Chain\_ has been properly tested,
-type checking can be bypassed for a performance uptick:
+the internal type checking can be bypassed for a performance uptick:
 ```php
 $IO = new IO('foo');
 $IO->prod(true);